mindspore-ai/docs/docs/mindformers/docs/source_en/contribution/modelers_contribution.md

 ### MindSpore Transformers Built-in Models

-If the custom model uses a built-in model provided by MindSpore Transformers, i.e. a model whose model code is located under mindformers/models, and no modifications have been made to the model's structure code.
-You only need to upload the weight file and configuration.
+If the custom model uses a built-in model provided by MindSpore Transformers (i.e., a model whose code is located under mindformers/models) and no modifications have been made to the model's structure code, you only need to upload the weight file and configuration.

 For example, if a user uses MindSpore Transformers built-in ChatGLM2 model, performs fine-tuning training, and wants to share the fine-tuned model weights, uploading the model configuration and weights file is sufficient.